 Your pensionable earnings and your % work pattern determine what your contributions will be in each pay period.

-Your contribution is made up of Part A: 3% of your full-time gross pensionable remuneration x your % work pattern Part B: 3.5% of your full-time net pensionable remuneration x your % work pattern Gross pensionable remuneration is your full time equivalent pensionable pay plus any approved pensionable allowances.
+Your contribution is made up of Part A: 3% of your full-time gross pensionable remuneration x your % work pattern

+Part B: 3.5% of your full-time net pensionable remuneration x your % work pattern Your contributions

+Gross pensionable remuneration is your full time equivalent pensionable pay plus any approved pensionable allowances.

 Net pensionable remuneration is your gross pensionable remuneration less two times the value of the Contributory State Pension (CSP) for a single adult without dependants.

-As of 10 March 2017, the weekly CSP rate is €238.30.
+As of 7 January 2022, the weekly CSP rate is €253.30.
 The current CSP rates can be found on www.welfare.ie.

 Remember The earnings for a fulltime member are used to calculate your Scheme contributions, even if you work part-time.
 If you work part-time, contributions are first calculated as if you were a full-time worker and then reduced by your % work pattern.

-Some examples of how contributions are calculated On the following pages, you will find some worked examples to help you better understand how your contributions are calculated.
-Before turning to these examples, you should review the information below so that you have a better understanding of each step involved: Step 1 - Calculate your gross pensionable remuneration Gross pensionable remuneration = Your basic pay plus any approved allowances deemed to be pensionable by your employer.
-Remember The earnings for a full-time member are used initially for calculating your Scheme contributions, even if you work part-time.
-If you are a part-time member, the easiest way to calculate what the gross pensionable remuneration would be if you were working full time is: - a.
+Some examples of how contributions are calculated

+On the following pages, you will find some worked examples to help you better understand how your contributions are calculated.

+Before turning to these examples, you should review the information below so that you have a better understanding of each step involved:

+Step 1 - Calculate your gross pensionable remuneration

+Gross pensionable remuneration = Your basic pay plus any approved allowances deemed to be pensionable by your employer.

+Remember The earnings for a fulltime member are used initially for calculating your Scheme contributions, even if you work part-time.

+If you are a part-time member, the easiest way to calculate what the gross pensionable remuneration would be if you were working full time is:

+- a.
 Take your actual pensionable part-time remuneration - b.
-Divide figure a by your % work pattern Step 2 - Determine the Contributory State Pension (CSP) offset that applies Two times the value of the CSP is taken into account in calculating some of your Scheme contributions.
+Divide figure a by your % work pattern

+Step 2 - Determine the Contributory State Pension (CSP) offset that applies

+Two times the value of the CSP is taken into account in calculating some of your Scheme contributions.
 Depending on how often you are paid (weekly, fortnightly or monthly), you will have a different CSP offset amount.
 This CSP offset amount is subtracted from your gross pensionable remuneration before your contributions are calculated.

-CSP offsets depending on your pay period frequency (based on March 2017 State Contributory Pension rate of €238.30 per week) If paid monthly: €2,072.42 per month If paid fortnightly: €953.20 per fortnight If paid weekly: €47 €476.60 per week Step 3 - Calculate your net pensionable remuneration This can be done by following these steps:
+CSP offsets depending on your pay period frequency

+(based on 7 January 2022 State Contributory Pension rate of €253.30 per week)

+If paid monthly: €2,202.87 per month If paid fortnightly: €1,013.20 per fortnight If paid weekly: €506.60 per week

+Step 3 - Calculate your net pensionable remuneration

+This can be done by following these steps:

 - a.
 Take the gross pensionable remuneration from Step 1 - b.
 Subtract the CSP offset relevant to your pay frequency from Step 2 - c.
+This amount is your Net Pensionable Remuneration or "NPR"

-Multiply this result by your % work pattern Important: In this step, if a less b is a negative value, use zero Step 4 - Apply your answers to contribution calculation formula: Part A: 3% of your full-time gross pensionable remuneration x your % work pattern
+Important: In this step, if a less b is a negative value, use zero gross pensionable remuneration x your % work pattern